sudar/bulk-delete/readme.txt

 *   Added support to delete posts by custom taxonomies
 *   Added Dutch Translation
 *   Added Brazilian Portuguese Translation

+###v1.2 (2011-02-06)
+*   Added some optimization to handle huge number of posts in underpowered servers

 ==Readme Generator==